lixinW/ship-hats-docs/subscription.md

 - Any SHIP-HATS subscriber starts with a [Base plan](#base-plan).
 - Based on needs subscribers, you can optionally choose any [Add-ons](#add-ons).
-- For all new subscriptions, there will be a **Minimum Commitment Period of six months** from the date of SHIP-HATS account provisioning.
+- For all new subscriptions, there will be a **Minimum Commitment Period of three months** from the date of SHIP-HATS account provisioning.

 ### Base plan